 The Computer Engineering program at RMC offers elective concentrations that allow you to focus your education on either the Software Engineering aspects of computer system design, or on the aspects of Electronic Systems Engineering.

 In the same way that engineering in general is the application of science to building new systems and solving new design problems, Software Engineering is the application of computer science to the design of new computer-based products and systems.

-If you think you would be interested in designing new aircraft flight control systems, stabilized weapons and sensor turrets, automatic navigation systems, avionics or vehitronics then you are interested in Software Engineering.
-If you would like to apply Computer Science to computer network cyber defence and cyber warfare then Software Engineering is for you.
-Basically, if you would like to use Computer Science to solve real world problems and design new things then the Software Engineering concentration of the Computer Engineering program is for you.
+If you think you would be interested in designing new aircraft flight control systems, stabilized weapons, sensor turrets, automatic navigation systems, avionics, or vehitronics, you are interested in Software Engineering.
+If you want to apply scientific and engineering principles to computer network cyber defence and cyber warfare, you want to study Software Engineering.
+If you would like to use computer science to design new programs that solve real-world problems, then Software Engineering is the field for you.

 The Electronic Systems Engineering concentration focuses on the computer hardware side of system design.
 You will study the application of electrical and electronic systems engineering to the design of computer-based systems, and learn how to embed computer systems in more complex products.

 If you would like to be part of the mobile computing revolution, consider the complexity of these integrated systems.
 The merging of radio, computer applications, GPS, cameras, motion sensors, displays, and computer networks—all in a miniaturized environment—is a classic Electronic Systems Engineering problem.
 We can give you the skills you need to excel in this field.